rpothin/Power-Platform-Ideas/CoEStarterKit_AA4AM_SetupAutomation/README.md

 ## Functions

-- **New-DataverseEnvironment** | [**SETUPGUIDE - Environments**](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md#environments) - Create a new Dataverse environment if it does not exist.
+- **New-DataverseEnvironment** | [**SETUPGUIDE - Dataverse Environments**](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md#dataverse-environments) - Create a new Dataverse environment if it does not exist.
 - **New-AzureAdAppRegistration** | [**SETUPGUIDE - Create an App Registration in your AAD Environment**](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md#create-an-app-registration-in-your-aad-environment) - Create an Azure AD app registration if it does not exist.
 - **Install-AzureDevOpsExtensions** | [**SETUPGUIDE - Install Azure DevOps Extensions**](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md#install-azure-devops-extensions) - Installed extensions in an Azure DevOps organization if they are not already installed.
 - **New-AzureDevOpsProject** | Prerequisite for [**SETUPGUIDE - Clone the YAML Pipelines from GitHub to your Azure DevOps instance**](https://github.com/microsoft/coe-starter-kit/blob/main/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md#clone-the-yaml-pipelines-from-github-to-your-azure-devops-instance) - Create an Azure DevOps project if it does not exist.